Two recognized for helping local kids achieve soccer, academic goals

 Albert helped develop the Community Partnership Soccer Program of the Virginia Legacy Soccer Club, which seeks to increase the diversity of youth soccer players in the Williamsburg area.

 “So many children are eliminated from having a soccer experience because of the cost and also the logistics of travel,” said Albert in his award application.
-“Many of the children and families we serve with the program do not have a have ‘soccer mom or dad’ to drive them to practice on weekday afternoons.”
+“Many of the children and families we serve with the program do not have a ‘soccer mom or dad’ to drive them to practice on weekday afternoons.”

 Since its inception in 2003, the program — in partnership with the Williamsburg/James City County Public Schools, the Williamsburg Health Foundation and the School Health Initiative Program — has provided free soccer team experiences to more than 300 children by offering practice at schools, snacks and bus transportation.